jfecher/ante-website/content/blog/simplification_through_addition.md

     types even in shared mode (see GC'd languages like [OCaml introducing ownership semantics](https://blog.janestreet.com/oxidizing-ocaml-ownership/#the-linearity-mode)).
   - If movement semantics still aren't desired, users can wrap these owned types in a `Shared` wrapper manually.
-  - Note that types by default are neither shared, nor owned.
+  - Note that types by default are neither shared nor owned.
 It depends on the context they're used in.
 All the shared or owned modes do is change this default.

 Importantly, there is just one language underneath.